sprocketsullivan/repro_with_R/README.md

 All code will be provided on Github where also this document here resides.
 Additionally, an [OSF project](https://osf.io/wvdxy/) will contain all presentations and a link to the Github repository.

-Each course part will begin with a 20 Minute Presentation on issues of reproducibility (see [Course Program](#Course-Program)).
+Each course part will begin with a 20-minute presentation on issues of reproducibility (see [Course Program](#Course-Program)).
 After this, there will be a short introduction to R functionalities needed in the upcoming exercise.
 The exercise itself will be done online in the RStudio Cloud.
 This allows us to run all the exercises without the need to install everything locally on your computer.
 You are encouraged, however, to also do the same things locally on your computer.
 Please bear in mind that you need to install all libraries prior to using them.

     install.packages("tidyverse")